-Even-though the deceased was elderly and on her last leg of her life, the first hour went into understanding the sudden vacuum created by her passing away.
-Although foreseen in advance, and to the relief of the deceased and those taking care of her to some extent as well – since they had fears of more painful end than what it transpired to be at the end – the emerging vacuum could still be felt by one and all.
+Even-though the deceased was elderly and on her last leg of life, the first hour went into understanding the sudden vacuum created by her passing away.
+Although foreseen in advance, and to the relief of the deceased and those taking care of her to some extent as well – since they had fears of more painful end than what it transpired to be in the end – the emerging vacuum could still be felt by one and all.
 Her relation with other elders of my extended family was the chief reason for visiting them until now.
-That may not be the case in future though.
+That may not be the case in future, though.

 The second incident happened in 2001, when Gujarat was struck with a massive earthquake.
 My city Ahmedabad had its own major scars.
-Several multi-stories collapsed as if they had been made of cards next to my own locality.
+Several multi-stories collapsed, as if they had been made of card packs next to my own locality.
 More than 700 dead and scores others missing in my city alone (not to speak about the 12000 perished in Kutch at the epicenter).
 Doors and concrete slabs would be seen precariously hanging from top floors, low rise structures rising at acute angles marring the landscape.
 Bulldozers, earth diggers working 24 hours, bringing up rubble, rotten bodies and unbearable stench.
-And men and women walking down roads like zombies amidst all this nightmare.
-The worst part was, being forced to live on road-sides, since you did not believe into your own dwellings, your own sweet homes anymore.
+And men and women walking down the roads like zombies amidst all this nightmare.
+The worst part was, being forced to live on road-sides, since you did not believe in your own dwellings, your own sweet homes anymore.
 It was like suspecting your own mother, your own caretaker.

-But, something subtle, yet noticeable started taking place by the third evening.
+But, something subtle, yet noticeable started happening by the third evening.
 A few odd eateries opened up, streets became more functional and for the first time in a hell that had lasted for 72-hours by now and was promising to continue for weeks on to come, men and women slyly began looking into each other’s eyes once again.
 This was the clearest of all signs that life was back to its normal course and death had been driven back into hibernation!

 During the early morning, I sat by the deceased with three of her kids who are into their 30s and 40s and with their own growing up kids now.
 I could read the personal loss they just had from their faces.
 On some rare occasions, death can even leave some close ones crippled for life.
 I recently found Big B recalling his association with Shashi Kapoor, one of the most lively faces of yesteryear movies, in his own blog, and informing his extended family (blog readers and fans) how Kapoor had been living a reclusive life since his wife Jennifer’s demise.
 It is painful witnessing such a lasting damage after death.
-But life goes on as it is, in most other cases though.
+But life goes on unaffected in most other cases, though.
 Mourners would get ready for the funeral on one hand, and young ladies would pass by in their best attires to the nearest Navaratri Celebrations on the other.
 A somber voice would recite Bhagwadgeeta for the deceased and the bereaving on one hand, and the enchanting sounds of Garba from the nearby Pandals would sink in from the other, thus unplugging life, death, spirituality and romance in one go!
-It is but, amazing experience!
+It is but, an amazing experience!
 Life at its fullest!

 And Finally, The Journey Back From Antim Dham In Ahmedabad, Through The Sarkhej-Gandhinagar Highway.